Quarantin33/Quarantin33/README.md

-- 👋 Hi, I’m @Quarantin33
+- 👋 Hi, I’m Josias Pazzelli
 - 👀 I’m interested in work for some company that use ReactJS or Java
-- 🌱 I’m currently learning Web Development (React)
+- 🌱 I’m currently learning and working on Web Development (ReactJS)

 <!---